bgaze/php-dotenv/README.md

 # php-dotenv

-This library is a simple and standalone DotEnv files parse for PHP 5.6+
+This library is a simple and standalone DotEnv files parser for PHP 5.6+

 ## Installation